Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Data Consistency Models

-- Discussion on Strong Consistency and Eventual Consistency.
+- Discussion of Strong Consistency and Eventual Consistency.

 - Distributed Log Systems and Communication

-- The pub/sub pattern and the stream-table duality.
+- The pub/sub pattern and the duality of streams-tables.

 - Data compaction and real-time data processing.